 Client: HumanKind is a 501(c)(3) nonprofit organization based in Lynchburg, Virginia.
 Founded in 1903 by Presbyterians as an orphanage, the organization housed thousands of children on its Lynchburg campus before transitioning from on-campus residential care to deliver off-site and community-based services.
 Today HumanKind provides a range of services including youth and family supports, mental health, early childhood, financial literacy, and workforce development.

 Challenge: Originally created as an orphanage, HumanKind is no longer a residential facility.
 Rather, HumanKind delivers community services and only uses a small percent of the 166-acre Lynchburg campus.
 However, the maintenance costs run $800,000 to $1 million annually.
-To ensure it can continue offering services to the community, the board began exploring options.
+To ensure it can continue offering services to the community, its Board of Directors began exploring options.
 HumanKind requested the CRE Consulting Corps bring its unbiased, objective perspective to analyze the situation and offer recommendations and guidance.
 The Counselors of Real Estate Consulting Corps has been asked to provide advice and articulate action steps for HumanKind to leverage its real estate to advance its mission.

 Assessment: The CRE Consulting Corps team visited Lynchburg in May 2023.
 The team was onsite for several days to tour the property and neighborhood, meet with stakeholders, and develop recommendations.
 The team met with HumanKind Board members and leadership staff, City staff and elected officials, hospital and educational leaders, realtors, developers, neighbors, and others.
 The team examined demographic and economic data, reviewed past plans and studies, and analyzed information provided by the City, by HumanKind, and by industry experts.
 After interviews and data assembly, the team sequestered itself to develop recommendations.
 An exit briefing was presented at the end of the onsite week, and a written report was submitted after the team returned home.